audiotranskription Hintergrund

 2. Continue with ChatGPT:

-• Copy ChatGPT’s answer back into f4 and make sure that all new paragraphs start with “ChatGPT:”
+• Copy ChatGPT’s answer back into the document.
+Make sure that all new paragraphs start with “ChatGPT:”

 3. Finish with Claude:

-• When everything is in, send the command.
-Wait for the answer and copy it back into the text in f4.
+• Wait for the answer and copy it back into your Word document.
 Again, make sure you name the paragraphs correctly with “Claude:”.

-• Now take some time and read through all the answers carefully one by one.
+• Take some time and read through all the answers carefully one by one.
 Now it’s time to formulate your follow-up statement, which initiates the next round of analysis.
-As the bottom paragraph in f4 in the text “AI interpretation group” starting with “Human:” (or your name), write what you would now like the LLM to do.
-E.g. ask for further, alternative interpretations, describe which suggestions you find implausible, which additional viewpoint you introduce yourself, provide relevant contextual information that expands the understanding of the passage.
+Write them down.
+E.g. you ask for further, alternative interpretations, describe which suggestions you find implausible, which additional viewpoint you yourself contribute or provide relevant contextual information.

 Round 2

-1. Give Gemini the answers of the other two LLMs and your supplementary question by marking them in f4, copying them with CTRL+C and entering them in the Gemini input field with CTRL+V and then sending them with ENTER.
+1. Give Gemini the answers of the other two LLMs and your comments by selecting them and copying them into Gemini’s input field and then pressing ENTER.

-2. Copy the new answer to f4, as you did in the first round.
+2. Copy the new answer back into the document, just as you did in the first round.

 Conclusion - Create your conclusion

-Write your individual overall conclusion on the interpretation of the text passage in the yellow comment field under the text “AI interpretation group”.
+Write your individual overall conclusion on the interpretation of the passage.
 Argue which and why you choose the favored perspective and which others you do not find plausible and therefore reject.

-You will also find an example of an interpretation group in the project file.
+You will also find an example of hybrid interpretation in the project file.
 Here you can follow an entire discussion to analyze a fictitious interview passage.

 Method guide